aryehraber/statamic-fetch/README.md

 ```

 *(Please note: there's actually a lot more data that is returned, this is simply a summary for the example)*

-## Disclaimer

-This addon was created for personal use and may not work for every use case, therefore support for every site cannot be guaranteed.
-Feel free to fork this repo or submit a pull request if you have any ideas on improving Fetch.